paraspell/docs/docs/api/deploy.md

 - `MIXPANEL_PROJECT_TOKEN`: This token is for statistics that track requests (Not saving amounts and wallet addresses to keep the privacy of users intact). **This parameter is optional**.
 - `SENTRY_DSN`: This token is for sentry - statistics tool that tracks errors produced by API to create easier debugging for developers. **This parameter is optional**.

-More on this feature can be found in the following [Pull request](https://github.com/paraspell/xcm-api/pull/14)

 ### NOTE BEFORE DEPLOYING: Database must be specifically POSTGRESQL

 **Make sure to also test every form before deploying to ensure everything is configured correctly.**